pworth1971/layer-cake/README.md

-### GloVe (Global Vectors for Word Representation)
+#### GloVe (Global Vectors for Word Representation)
+Pretrained embeddings described, and available for download here: https://nlp.stanford.edu/projects/glove/.
+We use, consistent with (Moreo et al 2019), the glove.840B.300d variant, which is trained with Common Crawl inpiut - 840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB.

 Model in use: GloVe 840B 300d

 Architecture: GloVe is an unsupervised learning algorithm for obtaining vector representations for words by aggregating global word-word co-occurrence statistics from a corpus.

 Training Data: The model is trained on 840 billion tokens from a dataset aggregated from web data (Common Crawl).

 Salient Features: Each word is represented by a 300-dimensional vector.
 The model captures both semantic and syntactic information of words.

 Reference: Pennington, Jeffrey, et al. "Glove: Global vectors for word representation."
 Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
 2014.

-Dimension: 300

 Training Objective: GloVe optimizes the embeddings such that word vectors are learned in a way that their dot products approximate word co-occurrence probabilities.

-Pretrained embeddings described, and available for download here: https://nlp.stanford.edu/projects/glove/.

-We use, consistent with (Moreo et al 2019), the glove.840B.300d variant, which is trained with Common Crawl inpiut - 840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB.

-### Word2Vec
+#### Word2Vec

-Model in use: GoogleNews-vectors-negative300

-Architecture: Word2Vec is a group of related models used to produce word embeddings.
-These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
-Word2Vec uses a shallow neural network to create word embeddings.
-It has two major approaches:

-- Skip-gram: Predicts context words given a target word.
-- CBOW (Continuous Bag of Words): Predicts the target word based on surrounding context words.
-Word2Vec treats words as independent units and doesn't consider subword information (which FastText later improved upon).

-Training Data: The GoogleNews-vectors-negative300.bin model was trained on part of the Google News dataset, consisting of 100 billion words.
-It provides 300-dimensional embeddings for 3 million words and phrases.

-Training Objective: The training objective is to predict words in context (either target-to-context or context-to-target), effectively learning dense word embeddings based on co-occurrence patterns.

-We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim:

-Salient Features: The model uses 300-dimensional vectors and is case-sensitive.

-Reference: Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space."
-ICLR Workshop Papers.
-2013.

-We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim:
+Model in use: GoogleNews-vectors-negative300, trained on Google News, dimension == 300, but other models are also available from gensim:

 ['fasttext-wiki-news-subwords-300',
  'conceptnet-numberbatch-17-06-300',